 The Authority agrees to use its best efforts to issue, sell and deliver Series 2000A Bonds in a principal amount not exceeding \$70,000,000 and the Series 2000B Bonds in a principal amount not exceeding \$90,000,000.
-The proceeds of the Series 2000A Bonds shall be applied as specified in the Series Resolution authorizing the issuance of the Series 2000B Bonds or the Bond Series Certificate relating to such Bonds.
-The proceeds of the Series 2000B Bonds or the Bond Series Resolution authorizing the issuance of the Series 2000B Bonds shall be applied as specified in the Series Resolution authorizing the issuance of the Series 2000B Bonds or the Bond Series Certificate relating to such Bonds.
-The proceeds of any other Series of Bonds shall be applied as specified in the Series as specified in the Series of Bonds shall be applied as specified in the Series of Bonds shall be applied as specified in the Series of Bonds.
+The proceeds of the Series 2000A Bonds shall be applied as specified in the Series Resolution authorizing the issuance of the Series 2000A Bonds or the Bond Series Certificate relating to such Bonds.
+The proceeds of the Series 2000B Bonds shall be applied as specified in the Series Resolution authorizing the issuance of the Series 2000B Bonds or the Bond Series Certificate relating to such Bonds.
+The proceeds of any other Series of Bonds shall be applied as specified in the Series Resolution authorizing the issuance of such Series of Bonds in the Bond Series Certificate relating to such Series of Bonds.